The Best Days & Times to Cold Call (Data-Backed) in 2024

 This is sufficient to become a cold calling pro.

 Keep tabs on your sales performance: Granularly tracking your cold calling conversion funnel with KPIs is important.
 It can help you understand how you’re faring in the different stages of your sales process.

 Religiously follow up: Aim for at least six call attempts spread over 15 days before giving up on a lead.
 Or maybe keep following up until you hear a no—that’s the mantra I followed by following up with an investor 48 times to book a meeting with them.

 Leverage automation in your cold calling: The Close CRM comes with a built-in predictive dialer.
 So you longer need to sit back and wait for people to pick up your calls—just hear that "hello" and start talking.
 Close also offers sales Sequence automation, with phone call steps included as part of your outreach.
 Your team will be automatically notified when it's time to make a call.

 Close lets you call lead lists without switching apps, dial multiple numbers at once, and routes available sales reps to a call only when a real human answers.
-Get a quick, on-demand 10-minute Close demo, or start your 14-day free trial.
+Watch a quick, on-demand 10-minute Close demo, or start your 14-day free trial.